Final report for FNC19-1185

 I've been posting updates, photos and discussion on the Deep Winter Greenhouse group on Facebook as well as my Wayward Springs Farm page to cover a wide variety of interested persons.

 Initial engineering simulations and construction of the project was completed during 2019.
 This included extensive characterization of 6+ configurations for insulating the foundation/climate battery storage system as well as the airflow characteristics through the heat exchanger system.
-The results of this will be published after enough data is collected to verify the simulations and feed into the longer term cost/Return on investment calculations.
+After collecting a years worth of information about how much heat could be collected and stored it is possible to characterize the Cost-to-Benefit or ROI for the various insulation options I analyzed via Therm.
+The illustration below shows a summary of the options analyzed and their costs:

 As of January 1st 2020 I had the circulation fans for the heat exchanger of the climate battery operating with all of the data acquisition equipment in place.
 This was delayed past my original plan of fall operation due to our record wet 2019 which slowed construction as well as difficulty obtaining the mineral wool insulation in a reasonable time.
 However, this ended up being positive because I was able to collect performance data in a near worst case situation of no stored heat from the fall/summer and a record cloudy January of 2020 which gave very little opportunity to store daytime energy for night time usage.
 Performance was still very good with inside temperatures only falling below 32 degrees F on three occasions when outdoor temperatures fell below -15 degrees F.